DaSilva2010/openproject/docs/installation-and-operations/configuration/repositories/README.md

 	scm:
 	  subversion:
 	    manages: https://example.org/repos
-	    accesstoken: <Fixed access token passed to the endpoint>
+	    access_token: <Fixed access token passed to the endpoint>

 Upon creating and deleting repositories in the frontend, OpenProject will POST to this endpoint a JSON object containing information on the repository.